junxit/us-congress-bills-110/metadata.md

 - 2008-03-06 — Introduced in House
 - 2008-03-06 — Referred to the House Committee on Oversight and Government Reform.
 - 2008-03-06 — Sponsor introductory remarks on measure.
 (CR E320)
+- 2008-03-10 — Referred to the Subcommittee on Federal Workforce, Post Office, and the District of Columbia.
+- 2008-03-13 — Committee Consideration and Mark-up Session Held.
+- 2008-03-13 — Ordered to be Reported by Voice Vote.
+- 2008-03-13 — Subcommittee on Federal Workforce, Post Office, and the District of Columbia Discharged.
+- 2008-03-31 — Placed on the Union Calendar, Calendar No. 343.
+- 2008-03-31 — Reported by the Committee on Oversight and Government.
+H. Rept.
+110-560.
+- 2008-03-31 — Reported by the Committee on Oversight and Government.
+H. Rept.
+110-560.